Fridays with Vicky 35

 Ranking Result after 6 Months

 Looking at the main keyword, from sub-niche 1.
-The top 10 review page, ranks #4 after Amazon, Walmart and Walgreen in Google for its keyword.
+The top 10 review page ranks #4 in Google, after Amazon, Walmart, and Walgreen for its keyword.

 It ranks higher than Overstock, QVC, Bed Bath and Beyond and Sears.
 Not bad at all!